dagint/aws-health-status/README.md

 # aws-health-status

 ## Description
 Script polls the AWS Health API (personal health dashboard) to send notifications about status health dashboard events.
-Scheduling script to run evey minute via cron or converting this to lambda with cloudwatch events should cover from a polling interval.
-This will only report on the last 4 hours but will capture anything new if you are running this every minute.
+Scheduling script to run every minute via cron or converting this to lambda and scheduled with cloudwatch events to regularly poll the Status Health Dashboard.
+This will only report on the last 4 hours but will capture anything new if you are running this regularly (every x minutes).
 Dynamodb stores the most recent event data arn, time added, lastupdated, and TTL.

-The current value is 4 hours, but can be changed to longer if needed.
-The dynamodb table data is expired an hour after default 4 hours (5 hours) if there has been no updates.
+The current TTL value is 4 hours, but can be changed to longer if needed.
+The dynamodb table data is set expired an hour after default 4 hours (5 hours) if there has been no updates.

 ## Requirements
 1. Python Modules -> boto3, json, decimal, requests, configparser, datetime